ibm-telemetry/telemetry-js/README.md

 #### JSX scope

-This scope is only applicable to React packages, if the package you're instrumenting does not export React components you do not need to configure this scope.
+This scope is only applicable to React packages.
+This scope may be useful to configure if the package you're instrumenting exports React components.

 Captures (JSX) element-specific usage data for the instrumented package.
 Specifically: